jeffreybarry/jeffreybarry/README.md

 **`educator, indie game developer, writer, full-stack developer`**

-🌱 crafting tools for interactive storytelling
+🌱 crafting AI tools for enhancing, not replacing, human thought

-💬 I'm a Lecturer of Data Science at Washington and Lee University.
+💬 Former Lecturer of Data Science at Washington and Lee University.

 📚 🖥️ ✍️ My life's work—as an educator, software engineer, writer, or reader—is understanding how we convey and experience stories, both fictional and factual, through digital media.
 The future of my child’s life is the lens through which I view the changing shape of creativity, learning, and leisure in the twenty-first century.